April 28, 2012

 3 tablespoons white miso

-? leftover chicken, whatever you got!, cut into bite sized pieces
+? leftover chicken, whatever you got!, cut into bite sized

 1 pound organic brown rice pasta *